Blazify/blazex/README.md

 # Known bugs

-- Unusual behaviour in windows
-- In Methods you can't access the class properties
+- In Methods, you can't access the class properties

 # Project Tree